sandeep194920/focussharp-web/docs/learning/README.md

 - **localStorage + Supabase sync conflict** — how default categories caused ghost data on every login, the three solutions considered, and why the final architectural decision (guests are stateless) was the right one
 - **Flash of Unstyled Content (FOUC) in dark mode** — why React hydration is too late for theme init and how a blocking inline script fixes it
 - **Timer accuracy with setInterval** — why tick-counting drifts and how wall-clock diffing solves it
+- **Silent session data loss (auth token expiry)** — how an expired Supabase token + silent error swallowing caused invisible data loss, and how `onAuthStateChange` fixes it

 ---